kgdunn/pid-book/univariate-review/univariate-review.rst

 Other confidence intervals
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Enrichment**: There are several other confidence intervals that you might come across in your career.
-Rather than cover all of them in this course, we merely mention them here.
+Rather than cover all of them in this book, we merely mention them here.
 Chances are you won't remember all the details even if we do cover them (even I look these things up).
 What is important is that you understand *how* to interpret a confidence interval.
 Hopefully the previous discussion achieved that.

 Confidence interval for the variance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^